guzmanwolfrank/Data/SQL Zillow/readme.md

 ## Conclusion
 In this project, we embarked on a journey to explore Zillow's Top Tier Home Value data with the goal of understanding market trends, changes in home values, and emerging patterns in the real estate market.
 Through a combination of Python programming, SQL queries, data cleansing, and visualization, we delved into the dataset to uncover valuable insights.

-Our initial questions guided our analysis, and we found answers to some key inquiries:

 Average Home Values: We examined the average home values by state in both September 2019 and September 2023, allowing us to observe the evolving landscape of top-tier home values over time.

 Change in ZHVI: We identified the states with the highest changes in Zillow Home Value Index (ZHVI) to gain insights into which regions experienced the most significant shifts in property values.